-This might seem silly, but I know that if you have to submit a book report for class you might be tempted to just look up SparkNotes or someone else’s review.
-It’s useful to read these things after you read the book.
+You might be tempted to just look up SparkNotes or someone else’s review, but it’s useful to read these things after you read the book.
 It can help you put your own thoughts in order.
-But it isn’t a review unless you give the book a fair shot and make the review primarily about you and the book and not what some website or some other reviewer thinks.

 Don’t summarise the story